hvesalai/emacs-scala-mode/README.md

   */
 ```

-Other multi-line comments are indented under the first asterix.
+Other multi-line comments are indented under the first asterisk.

 ```
 /****